 References: Eos prefers hyperlinks to articles and reports.
 Additional minimal in-line citations to research are allowed with accompanying full references listed at the end of an article.
 Eos is not a journal, and therefore it is not necessary to document meticulously all sources.

 Images: You’ll be asked to provide an eye-catching photograph to lead the story.
 Figures, collages, and maps should not be used as main images.
 You may include additional images, illustrations, infographics, or maps for embedding in the article.
-If the image is not in the public domain or available with a CC BY license, Eos needs written permission from the copyright holder of the image to publish it.
+If the image is not in the public domain or available with a Creative Commons license, Eos needs written permission from the copyright holder of the image to publish it.

 - Figures: Figures must be high-resolution, relatively simple (including only information covered by the manuscript), and visually interesting.
 We may insist that our graphics team redesign the figure.
 We may also decline to publish figures if they do not meet Eos’s standards.

 Authorship: We allow a maximum of 5 authors per article.
 Authors listed in the byline must be only those who actually write the manuscript.
 Project team names cannot be listed as authors.
-Other individuals or organizations who, e.g., contributed to underlying research or who provided feedback for an Eos article, may recognized in the main article or an Acknowledgments section.
+Other individuals or organizations who, e.g., contributed to underlying research or who provided feedback for an Eos article, may be recognized in the main article or an Acknowledgments section.

 Basic Style: Eos style is based on the Chicago Manual of Style and Words Into Type.
 Webster’s Collegiate Dictionary, Webster’s Third New International Dictionary (and its Addendum), and the Glossary of Geology are used for hyphenation and spelling.
 Eos uses an open punctuation style, that is, only as much punctuation as necessary for clarity.
 Units of measure must be metric; SI units are strongly encouraged.

 Eos is a digital-first publication; online articles are the version of record.
 The Eos print magazine, a benefit for AGU members, is curated from articles published on the website.
 Only a fraction of the articles published on the website are included in the magazine.
 If your article is selected for inclusion, it may be altered for style and length, and we may contact you for assistance with additional illustrations.
-Authors will be mailed copies of the issue in which their article appears.